 A list of 100 essay prompts, from various colleges: 100 College Application Essay Prompts

-Students finished reading “How to Tame a Wild Tongue” in 50 Essays on Thursday.
-For next Monday, September 10, students should write an essay in which they discuss the various languages that they use in their lives, focusing on at least three different languages.
+Students finished discussing “How to Tame a Wild Tongue” in 50 Essays on Friday.
+By next Monday, September 9, on turnitin.com, students should write an essay in which they discuss the various languages that they use in their lives, focusing on at least three different languages.
 Use the essay by Gloria Anzaldua as a model.
 Include definition, analysis, and examples of the languages.
 Consider structuring the essay along the lines of Anzaldua, using epigraphs at the start of sections, while mixing rhetorical approaches.
-Turn in a hard copy of this.

 Next week, students will take an AP English Language practice test.
 This will cover at least two periods during the week.
 Many of the multiple choice questions use the following stems: Multiple Choice Stems Here are some tips on writing the AP essay: Writing the AP Essay